|

 Comments

-1) If he was conceived in the month of Kislev as discussed above, that puts
+1) If Jesus was conceived in the month of Kislev as discussed above, that puts

 the birth of Jesus Christ